TOFT Wildlife & Nature Tourism Awards 2025

 8. Whilst information contained within application forms and assessments will be treated as far as possible as confidential, the organisers accept no responsibility for loss or damage should any information become public knowledge at any time.

 1. Applicants agree that if they are short-listed this decision will be made public, together with outline details of their project.
 In addition, in some categories, a short film report may be made of the nominees and their project.
 The applicants agree to cooperate in such filming and to be filmed and that such film may be used to promote the Awards as the organisers may decide.
 Such uses may include web, broadcast television, DVD, or other medium and may also be shown at the Awards.
-All material is the sole property of TOFTigers.
+All material is the sole property of TOFT.

 9. Applicants consent to their images, trademarks, logos etc. being made public in promotional material related to the Awards and this may include press, web, radio or broadcast.
 It is the applicant’s responsibility to ensure that all photo permissions are in place and to provide details of any photo credits required.